Politics of Hong Kong: British nationality

 Hong Kong residents who were born in Hong Kong in the British-administered era could acquire the British Dependent Territories citizenship.
-Hong Kong residents who were not born in Hong Kong could also naturalise as a British Dependent Territories Citizen (BDTC) before the handover.
+Hong Kong residents who were not born in Hong Kong could also naturalize as a British Dependent Territories Citizen (BDTC) before the handover.
 To allow them to retain the status of British national while preventing a possible flood of immigrants from Hong Kong, the United Kingdom created a new nationality status, British National (Overseas) that Hong Kong British Dependent Territories citizens could apply for.
 Holders of the British National (Overseas) passport - BN(O) - have no right of abode in the United Kingdom.
 See British nationality law and Hong Kong for details.

 British National (Overseas) status was given effect by the Hong Kong (British Nationality) Order 1986.
 Article 4(1) of the Order provided that on and after 1 July 1987, there would be a new form of British nationality, the holders of which would be known as British Nationals (Overseas).
 Article 4(2) of the Order provided that adults and minors who had a connection to Hong Kong were entitled to make an application to become British Nationals (Overseas) by registration.

 Becoming a British National (Overseas) was therefore not an automatic or involuntary process and indeed many eligible people who had the requisite connection with Hong Kong never applied to become British Nationals (Overseas).
 Acquisition of the new status had to be voluntary and therefore a conscious act.
 To make it involuntary or automatic would have been contrary to the assurances given to the Chinese government which led to the words "eligible to" being used in paragraph (a) of the United Kingdom Memorandum to the Sino-British Joint Declaration.
 The deadline for applications passed in 1997.
 Any person who failed to register as a British Nationals (Overseas) by 1 July 1997 and were eligible to become PRC citizens became solely PRC citizens on 1 July 1997.
 However, any person who would be rendered stateless by failure to register as a British Nationals (Overseas) automatically became a British Overseas citizen under article 6(1) of the Hong Kong (British Nationality) Order 1986.